-We recorded a gain of \$0.6 million and a loss of \$0.1 million on the revaluation of our outstanding warrants during the three and six months ended June 30, 2014, respectively.
-We recorded gains of \$0.9 million and \$2.3 million on revaluation of the warrants during the three and six months ended June 30, 2013, respectively.
-We revalue the warrants at each balance sheet date to fair value.
-If unexercised, the warrants will expire in October 2015.
+We recorded a gain of \$0.5 million and a loss of \$0.7 million on the revaluation of our outstanding liability-classified warrants for the three months ended March 31, 2015 and 2014, respectively.
+We revalue warrants that are classified as liabilities at each balance sheet date to fair value.